Tamper Detection Mechanism (Experimental)¶

 Tamper Check Code (TC Code)¶

 Before being stored in the device’s flash, the TC Code is hashed together with the K210 chip’s unique ID and stretched using PBKDF2.
-This ensures the TC Code is not retrievable via a flash dump and can only be brute-forced outside the device if the attacker also has access to the device’s unique ID.
+This ensures the TC Code is not retrievable via a flash dump and can only be brute-forced outside the device if the attacker also has access to the device’s unique ID (UID).
 By allowing letters, special characters, and running 100k iterations of PBKDF2, brute-forcing the TC Code from dumped data becomes more time-consuming and resource-intensive.

 Enhancing Tamper Detection¶